Skip to main content

 Cobblestone colonial streets, bars, café culture, weekly markets

-The most characterful and walkable neighborhood in the city, with dive bars, craft beer spots, and street art filling what was once the colonial heart of Monterrey — best for budget-to-mid travelers who want atmosphere over amenities.
+The most characterful and walkable neighborhood in the city.
+Dive bars, craft beer spots, and street art fill what was once the colonial heart of Monterrey.
+Good for budget-to-mid travelers who want atmosphere over amenities.

 San Pedro Garza García